 2. You are okay with sharing – with charter guests.

 3. You can afford the down payment and initial costs.

-4. You have a clear vision what you want from the boat during and after the program
+4. You have a clear vision of what you want from the boat during and after the program

 Hopefully, you now have a better understanding of the different ways to own a yacht.
 Perhaps you even found the perfect solution for yourself.

-Before you head off researching your future yacht, we have a last reminder for you.
+Before you head off researching your future yacht, we have the last reminder for you.
 Owning a boat is not a hobby, it’s a lifestyle.
 You need to really like sailing and be able to do it often.
-Having said that, owning a yacht can make your dreams become reality.
+Having said that, owning a yacht can make your dreams become a reality.
 You cannot truly enjoy freedom until you are sailing into the sunset with the yacht of your dreams.
 There’s not much that can beat that feeling.